georgicodes/linux_bootcamp/README.md

 Check that you have Vagrant installed successfully by running `vagrant --version`.
 You should see something like `Vagrant 1.7.2`.

 #### Download the Ubuntu vagrant image
-Download and unzip the Ubuntu_15.04 image that we have already pre-built from [here](https://www.dropbox.com/s/b1zqdjyka9udkfv/package.box.zip?dl=0).
+Unzip the Ubuntu_15.04 image that you previously downloaded.
 You should see a file called package.box.

 #### Install the Ubuntu box in Vagrant